 Treat, Moisturize, Lock in

 There’s an art to putting moisturizers on your face.
 Start with the lightest one and end with the heaviest or the one with an oil base.
 Serums are usually the lightest.
 They’re also the most concentrated with nutrients, so they are used as treatments.
-Treatments have nutrients like vitamin C, collagen, retinol, and other stuff that will give your skin the ingredients it needs to rebuild healthier skin cells.
-I try different serums and right now I’m obsessed with Volition Beauty’s Strawberry-C Brightening Serum and The Ordinary’s Buffet.
+Treatments have nutrients like vitamin C, collagen, retinol, and other stuff that will give your skin the ingredients it needs to rebuild new skin cells.
+Right now, I’m obsessed with Volition Beauty’s Strawberry-C Brightening Serum and The Ordinary’s Buffet.

 Finally, you want to lock in all that moisture with an oil.
 I love Fresh’s nutrition booster because it’s cheaper and more effective than a lot of oil products.